 The lack of childhood photos is the root of my love & obsession with photography.
 Since I grew up in a humble home, my family and I couldn't afford cameras or conveniences like that.
 I would save up my pennies to buy disposable film cameras here and there to take pictures, but was really limited as to what to photograph since I only had around 27 frames per roll.

-In college, an amazing large format photographer and fellow university friend asked me to model for her art and photography capstone project.
+In college, an amazing large format photographer/student asked me to model for her art and photography capstone project.
 It was then that I fell in love with her work, her vision, and I was totally head over heels about photography.
 I still couldn't afford a camera with barely getting by as a poor college student, but I remember researching about photography and loving it.
-Since I didn't know where to begin and I had my college major to worry about, I gave up.
-Yup, I gave up!
+Since I didn't know where to begin and I had my college major to worry about, I put aside photography.
 It just wasn't the right time for me.

 Many years later in 2008, after I had graduated from Brigham Young University, a family member was selling an old digital camera.
 I saved my pennies again and bought the camera.
-It was a Nikon D80 with a 35 mm prime lens.
+It was a Nikon D80 with a 35mm prime lens.
 I was so clueless.
 I remember thinking “this camera is broken,” since it wouldn't zoom in or out. (fyi: prime lens, whose focus length is fixed and do not zoom in or out.)
 With camera in hand I began school at New York Institute of Photography.
-I consider my greatest schooling to be the personal experience I've received working with photographic colleagues.
-I owe a great debt of gratitude to other amazing photographers who have willingly shared their knowledge with me.
+I later dropped out and claim to be self taught.
+I consider my greatest schooling to be the personal experience I've received from trial and error and lots and lots of practice.

 I learned that failure is not always a mistake and the real tragedy is when we stop trying.
 Every day there is something new to learn and there will always be room for improvements.